 Choosing categories, advanced:

-- Click here to look through Amazon's sub-bestseller lists (left-hand menu), or enter "books' in the dropdown box next to the Amazon search bar, hit enter, click "Best Sellers & More" at the top of the page, then choose between Print, Kindle, or Audible best sellers.
+- Click Best Sellers & More at the top of the Amazon page, then choose between Print, Kindle, or Audible best sellers.

-- Explore the categories and sub-categories along the left-hand sidebar
+- Explore the categories and sub-categories along the left-hand sidebar.

 - If there is a specific category missing that you really want to use, email us and we'll add it to our list, or suggest a good alternative.